lomodoc/homepage/content/docs/Installation/lomo-frame/_index.md

 You can connect monitor with Raspberry Pi and use that as digital photo frame, and you can setup multiple digital photo frames using Raspberry Pi zero w and access your digital assets via WiFi.

+{{< hint warning >}}
-**Lomo-frame only supports on Raspberry Pi, Windows/Mac or the docker version is not supported**
+Lomo-frame only supports on Raspberry Pi, Windows/Mac or the docker version is not supported
+{{< /hint >}}

-**If you install the latest Lomorage Raspberry Pi OS image, you should already have the Lomo-frame application installed in that image.**
+If you install the latest Lomorage Raspberry Pi OS image, you should already have the Lomo-frame application installed in that image.

 If you don't use Lomorage Raspberry Pi OS image, you can run the following command to install it: